podio/podio-objc-platform/fields/index.md

 * Map
 * Duration

 Below, we will cover each of them in detail and how to use them.
-Fields values can be easily accessed by Objective-C subscripting syntax, or through the `valueForField:` or `setValue:forField:` methods on `PKCItem`.
+Fields values can be easily accessed by Objective-C subscripting syntax, or through the `valueForField:` or `setValue:forField:` methods on `PKTItem`.

 ## Text field